 5. Take a stroll in Green Park

-If you’re in need of a break from the hustle and bustle of the city, head to Green Park.
-This beautiful green space is just a short walk from Piccadilly Circus and is the perfect place to head with the kids or just to go to relax and unwind.
+If you’re in need of a break from the hustle and bustle, head to Green Park.
+This beautiful green space is just a short walk from Piccadilly Circus and is the perfect place to head if you’re looking for things to do in London with kids, or just to go to relax and unwind.

 The park is one of the Royal Parks of London.
 These parks were once used by the Royal family for hunting, but you’ll be lucky to see the king out in his parks these days!
 This forty-acre expanse of green is a treasure in the heart of the city.
 Take a picnic, maybe a good book, or just lie back and enjoy the scenery.